This Realistic All-in-One Cleaning Schedule Will Help You Take Back Your House

 I Never Thought I’d Need a Cleaning Schedule

-Before having kids I had a fairly clean house.
+Before having kids I had a reasonably clean house.

-Most Fridays you could find me dancing to ’80s music with the vacuum and tackling my cleaning to-do list, on a mission to reveal sparkling results…in under an hour.
+On most Fridays, you can find me dancing to ’80s music with the vacuum and tackling my cleaning to-do list, on a mission to reveal sparkling results in under an hour.

-Back then, the clean house stayed clean all week!
+Back then, the house stayed clean all week!

-But now, three kids, one husband, and a furry pet have changed my goal from ‘sparkling’ to ‘good enough.’
+After three kids, one husband, and a furry pet, I changed my goal from ‘sparkling’ to ‘good enough.’

-For a while I was ok with the change.
+For a while I was good with the change.
 After all, I was a mom and my dirty house was a just sign that it was well lived in.
 Right?

-However, I soon discovered that I was either stressing out and wasting valuable time cleaning for hours on end every time someone was going to stop by or bouncing around in cleaning mode all day long, leaving my poor kids in ‘wait a minute’ mode indefinitely.
+However, I discovered I was either stressing out and wasting valuable time cleaning for hours on end every time someone would stop by, or bouncing around in cleaning mode all day long, leaving my poor kids in ‘wait a minute’ mode indefinitely.

 It was time for something new.